andrew-tam-000/testing/README.md

 # TODO

 * Remove 'owner' in getIssues
-* Show which project is seelcted
+* Show number of issues
-* Implement scrollable pane